 This pane has options that are only available when you select mpeg as your format.
 For all other formats this pane's options will be grayed out.

-Custom FFmpeg Export provides a way to specify the bit rate of exported M4A (AAC files) which is not currently possible by choosing "M4A (AAC) Files" in the Export Audio dialog.
+Custom FFmpeg Export provides an alternative way to specify the bit rate of exported M4A (AAC files) rather than using the Quality slider for "M4A (AAC) Files" in the Export Audio dialog.

 - Select mp4 in the Formats list.